daih-univr/aiucd2025/_pages/en-gb/call-for-papers.md

 AIUCD awards two prizes of 300 euros each, one for posters and one for presentations, to early career scholars (students, doctoral students, scholarship or grant holders) presenting at the conference.

-The terms of participation will be posted **[on the dedicated page](https://www.aiucd.it/premio-gigliozzi/)** of the Association’s website.
+The terms of participation are described **[on the dedicated page](https://www.aiucd.it/premio-gigliozzi/)** of the Association’s website.

 ## Deadlines